准教授 (Associate Professor)

 I believe it is important to foster learner agency and help students to take control of their own learning, so I often negotiate with students on the kinds of tasks that we will cover in the course.

-To give an example, in my graduate course, Seminar on English Linguistics 「英米語学演習（大学院）」 students are required to write two reports.
-This part was decided by me.
-However, we discussed various options for the content of the reports and decided that in one they would summarise and critically analyse research articles in their area of interest, and in the second one they would report on video recordings of academic conference presentations.
-Students chose articles and presentations that they wanted to write about, and I offered guidance to help them determine the reliability of the sources they chose.
+To give an example, in my graduate course, Seminar on English 「英米語学演習（大学院）」 students are required to write two reports.
+This part has been decided by me.
+However, we always discuss various options for the content of the reports.
+Last year, we decided that in one they would summarise and critically analyse research articles in their area of interest, and in the second one they would report on video recordings of academic conference presentations.
+Students also chose articles and did presentations on subjects related to the course that they wanted to learn more about, and I offered guidance to help them determine the reliability of the sources they chose.

 My seminar course Language and Education 「言語・教育コースゼミナール」 explores key topics in second language acquisition and teaching, drawing on a coursebook, supplementary materials, and teacher lectures.
 Students actively engage with key course content through class discussions, small research projects, and presentations.